hrajamohanan/coe-spring-data-mysql-rest/README.md

 This project is the backend project for the promotions demo.

-The  database used is H2  because it is easy  to spin up the microservices without much dependencies
+The  database used is Mysql  , Used Spring data rest project.

+The entities thus can be accessed via REST endpoint

+Current Entity is Promotion which need to be replaced with the project specific Entities.

+In the properties file
 # coe-spring-data-mysql-rest